 - Food and drink reformulation to reduce fat, sugar and salt

 - Plastic Food Packaging Waste

 - Compostable food packaging

 Who is eligible to apply?

 Applicants should be in the second or third year of their PhD studies, undertaking research studies related to Food Science and Technology at a UK university.
+This includes students who will start their second year of studies in September/October 2021.
 Students who are writing up their theses but have not yet graduated are eligible to apply.
 For all our fellowship schemes, we welcome and encourage applications from underrepresented groups.

 Successful candidates will be required to complete pre-employment checks.
 This includes security vetting to Counter Terrorist Check (CTC) level.
 All successful candidates are required to pass these checks before an offer can be confirmed.

 How to apply